savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

 In this part we will create tests using Cucumber for Java and Gherkin.

-Acceptance tests, usually, check the normal behaviour of application - we want to be sure that app do what it design to do.
+Acceptance tests, usually, check the normal behaviour of application - we want to be sure that the app do what is designed to do.
-Gherkin is the great way to create acceptance tests - because it allow to concentrate on what we a going to do instead of how we do it, and, as side effect, we have documented features and scenarios in human-readable format which is very helpful, especially for new team members.
+Gherkin is the great way to create acceptance tests - because it allows to concentrate on what we are going to do instead of how we do it, and, as a side effect, we get document features and scenarios in human-readable format which is very helpful, especially for new team members.

 <!-- more -->

 Our application should sort the data to the different folders regarding to caller countries, so let’s check it.

-Do do that we need to create folders for cucumber ‘features’:
+To do that we need to create folders for cucumber ‘features’:

 `src -> test -> resources -> features -> callstream`

-Lets create new file `folder_structure.feature` for feature inside `callstream` folder.
+Lets create a new file `folder_structure.feature` for the feature inside `callstream` folder.

 At this point we don’t check the output data files format, only the folders structure.
 To clarify that we should create understandable and clear feature description in terms of Gherkin: